cvxpy/cvxpy/doc/source/examples/basic/socp.rst

 Example
 -------

-In the following code, we solve a quadratic program with CVXPY.
+In the following code, we solve a SOCP with CVXPY.

 .. code:: python